 We will continue to review mechanisms to promote and reward effective management, building upon the inclusion of 'Citizenship' in Academic Progression, and investigate the feasibility of enhanced feedback mechanisms for research groups, such as '360' appraisals.

-Further develop the University's approach to Supervisor Development to include development of skills to support research supervision practice and growing a community of practice.
+We will further develop the University's approach to PGR Supervisor Development to include development of skills to support research supervision practice and growing a community of practice.

 Strategic Priority Area 2 - Collegiality and collaboration